Machine Gun Kelly (gangster): Career

 An investigation in Coleman, Texas, disclosed that the Kellys had been housed and protected by Cassey Earl Coleman and Will Casey, and that Coleman had assisted George Kelly in storing $73,250 of the Urschel ransom money on his ranch.
-This money was located by Bureau agents in the early morning hours of September 27 in a cotton patch on Coleman's ranch.
+This money was located by Bureau agents in the early morning of September 27 in a cotton patch on Coleman's ranch.
 They were both indicted in Dallas, Texas, on October 4, 1933, charged with harboring a fugitive and conspiracy, and on October 17, 1933, Coleman, after entering a plea of guilty, was sentenced to serve one year and one day, and Casey, after trial and conviction, was sentenced to serve two years in the United States Penitentiary at Leavenworth, Kansas.

 The kidnapping of Urschel and the two trials that resulted were historic in several ways.
 They were: